 Wastewater – Wastewater is water that has been used for washing clothes, flushing a toilet, or in a manufacturing process and contains waste products like sewage.
 Wastewater, unlike stormwater, must be treated before it is released to a nearby water body.
 Facilities allowed to discharge treated wastewater must have a permit that sets standards for water quality.
 In urban areas, wastewater is piped to a treatment plant for pollutant removal.
 In rural areas, residential septic systems treat wastewater to remove pollutants.
 Who’s in charge of wastewater treatment?

-Fish and Wildlife – The fish and wildlife living in or near water resources can tell us how healthy water resources are by their population and condition.
+Fish and Wildlife – The fish and wildlife living in or near water bodies can tell us how healthy water resources are by their population and condition.
 They are also monitored as natural resources and essential parts of our ecosystem.
 Who’s in charge of protecting fish and wildlife?

-Agriculture – Agriculture is the practice of farming, including cultivation of soil for growing crops and rearing of animals to provide food and materials for clothing.
-Precipitation and groundwater for irrigation are essential for farmers, as is using fertilizer or animal manure to enrich the soil for ideal crop production.
+Agriculture – Agriculture is the practice of growing crops and rearing livestock to provide food, feed, fuel, and fiber.
+Precipitation and irrigation are essential for farmers, as is using fertilizer or animal manure to enrich the soil for ideal crop production.
 These can have serious impacts on water quality and quantity if not managed well.
-Who’s in charge of agriculture’s impacts on water?
+Who’s in charge of managing agriculture’s impacts on water?